JOJAN89/jojanpreet_resume_css/reflection.md

 # What would I do differently now?

-Fix repeated content and check for spelling/grammar.
+Fix repeated content and check for spelling and grammar.
 Make the contact links easily accesible .